Emotions are one of the most complex biological processes of humankind.

 Emotionally Focused Therapy was developed in the 1980s by Canadian psychologist Sue Johnson, who focused on emotions because they are typically left out of interventions, especially those focusing on relationships (Johnson, 2008).

 This type of therapy is designed for couples working to develop an understanding of their partner’s and their own emotions.
-While Emotionally Focused Therapy addresses the needs of couples, Emotion-Focused Therapy was developed by Leslie Greenberg and Robert Elliott to address individual needs (Yalom, 2011).

 Johnson and Greenberg (1992) developed the EFT approach by reviewing videos of couple therapy sessions and performing task analysis to identify what elements led to positive change.
 They took an experiential–systemic approach by viewing problems as a cyclical reinforcement of patterns and interactions between partners.